 EXAMPLE: “The technician failed to follow established sampling procedures, although he had informed the inspectors earlier that he had been properly trained on the use of the proper tools and technique;” not, “The technician deliberately failed to take quality assurance (QA) samples using established procedures.”

-Conclusions about the willfulness of a violation are agency are normally not made until after the Office of Investigation (OI) has completed an investigation.
+Conclusions about the willfulness of a violation are agency decisions and are normally not made until after the Office of Investigation (OI) has completed an investigation.
 A premature or inaccurate discussion of the willfulness of an apparent violation in the inspection report could result in later conflicts based on additional input and review.
 Inspection reports that include potentially willful violations are to be coordinated with OI and the Office of Enforcement (OE).

 0616-07 DOCUMENTING VIOLATIONS USING THE FOUR-PART FORMAT